Tooth mobility: Osteonecrosis

 Osteonecrosis is a condition in which lack of blood supply causes the bone to die off.
 It mainly presents following radiotherapy to the jaw or as a complication in patients taking specific anti-angiogenic drugs.
 As a result of this necrosis the patient might experience several symptoms including tooth mobility.

 Oral cancer

 Oral cancer is a malignant abnormal excessive growth of cells within the oral cavity, which arises from premalignant lesions through a multistep carcinogenesis process.
-Most oral cancers involve the lips, lateral border of the tongue, floor of the mouth, and the area behind the third molars i.e. the retromolar area.
-Symptoms of oral cancer can include velvety red patches and white patches, loose teeth and non-healing mouth ulcers.
-The risk factors of oral cancer may include caries prevalence, oral hygiene status, dental trauma, dental visit, stress, family history of cancer, and body mass index (BMI), etc. Habits such as tobacco chewing/smoking and alcohol are the major causative agents, although human papillomavirus has also recently been implicated as one of them.[5]
-Note that alcohol itself is not carcinogenic but it potentiates the effects of carcinogens by increasing the permeability of the oral mucosa.
+Most oral cancers involve the lips, lateral border of the tongue, floor of the mouth, and the area behind the third molars, i.e. the retromolar area.
+Symptoms of oral cancer can include velvety red patches and white patches, loose teeth with no apparent cause and non-healing mouth ulcers.
+Risk factors for oral cancer may include caries (cavity) prevalence, oral hygiene status, dental trauma, dental visit, stress, family history of cancer, and body mass index (BMI).
+Habits such as tobacco chewing/smoking and alcohol are the major causative agents, although human papillomavirus has also recently been implicated as one of them.
+Alcohol itself is not carcinogenic but it potentiates the effects of carcinogens by increasing the permeability of the oral mucosa.

-Oral cancers have a range of symptoms including red and white patches, ulcer and non-healing sockets.
-Another symptom that patients might experience is loose teeth with no apparent cause.